AnadoluUniversityCeng/multiple-tsp/README.md

 If the move improves the solution (i.e., lessen the total distance travelled) then, we will update the best solution at hand.
 If not, next iteration will be continued.
 To implement this logic, you need to devise a strategy to somehow backup the current solution.
 So that if the move operation does not improve the solution, it should be possible to rollback to a previous state.
-It is recommended to do a reach on the Internet using the following keywords: *copy constructor*, "deep cloning", "shallow cloning", and *marshalling*.
+It is recommended to do a reach on the Internet using the following keywords: *copy constructor*, *deep cloning*, *shallow cloning*, and *marshalling*.
 It is totally up to you to how to implement this logic, you can even write an method that calculates a cost function without applying the move!

 ### Move operations